 Microclimate measurements from the Forest Gap Sites

 Ten artificial Forest Gap Sites were created in March 2002 at Coweeta, following two years of pretreatment data collection.
 From 2000-2014 manual soil moisture measurements were taken and results can be found in dataset: 1113.
 In 2015, dataloggers were installed at each Forest Gap Site to continuously measure soil moisture, soil temperature, and at cetain gaps, air temperature.
 Measurements are taken every 60 seconds with hourly minimum, maximum, and average values recorded.
-Associated datasets: 1113, 1114 Associated GIS files.
+In 2019, sites A to I were decomissioned and their data can be found in dataset 1114 .
+Associated datasets: 1113 1114 Associated GIS files.

 Climate Measurements from the Southern Appalachia and Piedmont Regions

 These weather stations provide climate based measurements from locations near ongoing Coweeta LTER research with most beyond the immediate boundaries of the Coweeta Hydrologic Laboratory.
 The Coweeta LTER maintains a high density of sites within the Upper Little Tennessee drainage as well as sites along broad-scale elevational and latitude gradients within and around the Southern Appalachia and Piedmont regions.
 Measurements are combinations of the following: air temperature, relative humidity, wind speed and direction, rainfall, and solar and photosynthetically available radiation.
 Measurements are taken every 60 seconds and output hourly for minimum, maximum, and average values.
 Hourly and floating 24 hour rainfall totals are calculated.
 The online streaming data covers only the current calendar year.
 Full station datasets through the previous years can be found in the data catalog.
-Associated GIS files.
+Associated datasets: 4100 4101 4102 4103 4104 4105 4106 4107 Associated GIS files.

-Water Level and Temperature Measurements from Locations within the Upper Little Tennessee River Basin
+Discharge, Water Level, and Water Temperature Measurements from Locations within the Upper Little Tennessee River Basin

 These sites contain water pressure and water temperature measurements using fully compensated pressure transducers.
 Measurements are taken every 60 seconds with average, minimum, and maximum values saved hourly to the output table.
 Water level is calculated using the hourly average water pressure and saved to the data table.
 Average water temperature and water level are displayed in plots arrayed by month.
 Associated GIS files.